HelloChatterbox/dev_documentation/docs/mycroft-technologies/padatious.md

 ## API Example

-_NOTE: This section is of use if you are using Padatious on a project other than Mycroft.
-If you're developing_ [_Skills for Mycroft_](https://mycroft.ai/documentation/skills)_, you don't need to worry about this_
+_NOTE: This section is of use if you are using Padatious on a project other than Chatterbox.
+If you're developing_ [_Skills for Chatterbox_](https://chatterbox.ai/documentation/skills)_, you don't need to worry about this_

 **program.py**: